nicolasj92/industrial-ml-datasets/README.md

 # Industrial ML Datasets

+The following is a curated list of datasets, publically available for machine learning researches in the area of manufacturing.

+:heavy_check_mark: indicates a preset split between training and testing data.

+:globe_with_meridians: indicates, that the test set labels are hidden behind an evaluation server.

 ## Predictive Maintenance and Condition Monitoring

  Name | Year | Feature Type | Feature Count | Target Variable | Instances | Official Train/Test Split | Data Source | Format | |